MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/database/copy-database-from-sql-server-to-azure-sql.md

 ### Supported SQL Server collation

 The only supported collation for Finance and Operations databases in the cloud is **SQL_Latin1_General_CP1_CI_AS**.
-Please ensure your SQL Server and database collations in development environments are set to this, and that any configuration environments that are published to Sandbox are also of this collation.
+Please ensure that your SQL Server and database collations in development environments are set to this.
+Also ensure that any configuration environments that are published to Sandbox have this same collation.

 ### Document the values of encrypted fields